hossam-create/Mnbara-Platform/docs/ux/SELLER_SIDE_RULES.md

 Reason: This item type isn't allowed on our platform.

 What you can do:
-• Review our prohibited items list
-• Contact support if you think this is a mistake
+â€¢ Review our prohibited items list â€¢ Contact support if you think this is a mistake

 [View Prohibited Items] [Contact Support]
 ```